 Figure 11: Potential self sufficiences in %, calculated as total demand/total supply for Northern, Eastern, Southern, Western Europe and for the whole European Union (including the UK) for 2012 and for five scenarios for the year 2050.
 Ratios above 100% mean that a region produces more than the inhabitants in this region consume.
-Please note that surplus production for exports outside the EU in the Agro-ecology-for-exports scenario is not included here.
-BAU=Business-as-usual, Aeexp=Agro-ecology-for-export, LfP=Localisation-for-protectionism, LfS=Localisation-for-Sustainability, LAEsyst=Local-agro-ecological-food systems
+Please note that surplus production for exports outside the EU in the Agro-ecologyfor-exports scenario is not included here.
+BAU=Business-as-usual, Aeexp=Agro-ecology-for-export, LfP=Localisation-for-protectionism, LfS=Localisation-for-Sustainability, LAEsyst=Local-agro-ecologicalfood systems

-The potential self-sufficiency in the EU in 2012 was 120%, i.e. the EU had 20% more agricultural land than it needed to cover the primary biomass demand for the domestic final demand for agricultural products.
-Additionally, all regions except Southern Europe were potentially self-sufficient in 2012.
+The potential self-sufficiency in the EU in 2012 was 96%, i.e. the EU cultivated nearly as much agricultural land than it needed to cover the primary biomass demand for the domestic final demand for agricultural products.
+Additionally, all regions except Southern Europe were close to or above full self-sufficiency in 2012.
 Note again that potential self-sufficiencies not only comprise croplands but also grasslands.
-In 2050, potential self-sufficiences will considerably increase in the Business-as-usual scenario, to nearly 170%, meaning that the EU is assumed to produce 70% more agricultural products than its population is assumed to consume in 2050.
+In 2050, potential self-sufficiences will considerably increase in the Business-as-usual scenario, to 141%, meaning that the EU is assumed to produce 41% more agricultural products than its population is assumed to consume in 2050.
 Increasing yields and better livestock efficiences, combined with a population that is not growing in the 38 years following the base year, results in this increasing self-sufficiency.
-In the Agro-ecology-for-exports scenario, potential self-sufficiency is decreasing, as livestock production under agroecological practices requires more grasslands, which also does not allow to expand croplands if needed.
-The two localication scenarios, Localization-for-protectionism and Localization-for-Sustainability, yield increases potential self-sufficiencies, albeit often at the cost of cropland expansion into grasslands in the Localization-for-protectionism scenario, self-sufficiences increase, albeit to a lower extent than in the Localization-for-Sustainability scenario due to larger land use required for a higher share of agroecological practices in total agricultural production.
+In the Agroecology-for-exports scenario, potential self-sufficiency is decreasing, as livestock production under agroecological practices requires more grasslands, which also does not allow to expand croplands if needed.
+The two localication scenarios, Localization-for-protectionism and Localization-for-Sustainability, yield increases potential self-sufficiencies, albeit often at the cost of cropland expansion into grasslands in the Localization-for-protectionism scenario, self-sufficiences increase, even to a higher extent than in the Localization-for-Sustainability scenario.